 7. Eat a healthy breakfast

-A healthier more nutritious breakfast fuels your mind and your body for the day ahead.
-Incorporate fiber rich breakfast foods such as oats with berries and banana, smoothies with chia seeds or wholegrain toast topped with avocado or sugar-free peanut butter.
-Try to reduce the number of processed products and sugar – this includes in your coffee and tea as well!
-Minimize sweeteners in your beverages as sugar will spike your blood sugar levels causing you to crash soon after breakfast.
+If you exercise in the morning, you’re likely to opt for a healthier more nutritious breakfast to start the day.
+Incorporate fibre rich breakfasts such as oats with berries and banana, smoothies with chia seeds as well as wholegrain toast topped with avocado or sugar-free peanut butter.
+Remember, try to reduce the number of processed products and sugar.
+This includes in your coffee and tea as well!
+Minimise or eliminate sweeteners in your beverages as sugar will spike your blood sugar levels causing you to crash soon after breakfast.

-Tidy room, tidy mind!
-Or at least tidier.
+A clean environment is a clean mind.
 A Princeton University study found that people who worked in a clean workspace outperformed those who worked in a cluttered one because clutter pulls your attention away from your work.
-Not clearing away the mess before you start work means it might distract you from doing what you wanted to do with your working day!

-9. Write a list of tasks for the day before work
+9. Write a list of goals/tasks for the day

 When compiling your list, try not to write everything you need to do for the week!
-Rather, prioritize the most important tasks and complete those first.
-If you write a list down on paper, you can actively tick off each task which gives you a sense of accomplishment and encourages you to take on the next.
-There are also fantastic productivity apps to keep your to-do lists digital.
-This list can often grow during the day so it’s important to use the morning to get the most important tasks done if you can!
+Rather, prioritise the most important tasks and complete those first.
+When you write a list, you can actively tick off each task which gives you a sense of accomplishment and encourages you to take on the next.
+This list can often grow during the day (I know mine does!) so it’s important to use the morning to get these tasks done.

 Multitasking in the morning — when you have lots to do, tons of energy, and it feels like you can do two or three things at once — is tempting, but it sets your whole day back.
 Research conducted at Stanford University confirmed that multitasking is less productive than doing a single thing at a time.
-Multitasking reduces your efficiency and performance because it tires your brain out first thing, and means you have reduced energy to draw from for the rest of the day.
+Multitasking reduces your efficiency and performance because your brain can only focus adequately on one thing at a time.
+When you try to do two things at once, your brain lacks the capacity to perform both tasks successfully.

 Looking for more inspiration?
 Check out our wellbeing and mental health tips here.